second-state/WasmEdge-tensorflow-deps/README.md

 ```

 The gcc installation path will be at `/opt/rh/devtoolset-7/root/usr/bin/`,
-and the gcc version can be checked with command `gcc -v`.
+and the gcc version can be checked with the command `gcc -v`.

-## Build And Install Python 3.8.6
+### Build and install Python 3.8.6

 ```bash
 (docker) $ cd /root